 My Experience Living in Uganda

 At this point, I have been living in Uganda for about 5 months.
 Overall, Uganda is an excellent destination for expats and digital nomads.
 It’s cheap, the people are friendly, and there are lots of interesting places to explore.
+The natural beauty and wildlife are incredible.
 Uganda is also a relatively safe country, by African standards.

 On average, I have spent about $1100 per month while living in Uganda.
 Some months, I spend as little as $800 while other months I spend over $1200.
 How much I spend depends on how much I go out.
 I could easily cut my budget down to around $900 per month if I cooked all of my own food.
 It would be possible to get by on as little as $600 per month here if I rented an apartment and furnished it myself.

 Currently, I’m renting a one-bedroom apartment near Ntinda for around 1.5 million shillings or around $410 per month.
 The rent includes unlimited wifi, electricity, water, and gas for the stove.
-The apartment came fully furnished with a bed, couch, table, fridge, stove, oven, kitchen utensils, etc. The apartment has an instant hot water heater for hot showers.
+The apartment came fully furnished.
+The apartment has an instant hot water heater for hot showers.
 The neighborhood is safe and walkable.
 It’s very comfortable.
 Previously, I stayed in an Airbnb in Naalya for around the same price with similar amenities.

 One of my favorite parts of living in Uganda is how easy it is to make friends.
 Whenever I go out, I meet someone new, even if I’m alone.
 It’s easy to get dates.

 Getting around the city is also annoying.
-I’m always on edge while riding a boda.
-I imagine crashing and hitting the pavement.
+I’m really not a fan of riding boda bodas.
+I always imagine crashing and hitting the pavement.
 Taxis are slow, hot, and exhausting.
 I tend to stick around my neighborhood and only go to town once in a while.
 If I were to live here long term, I would buy a vehicle to make getting around easier.

 Do you live in Uganda as an Expat?
 Share your experience in the comments below!